CHATEAU MARGAUX, 2024

 Viticulture

-The 2024 vintage at Château Margaux was marked by a rainy, mild winter with unprecedented rainfall.
-From October 18 to March 28, 1,000 mm of precipitation fell—300 mm more than what had previously defined a rainy vintage.
+The 2024 vintage at Château Margaux was marked by a rainy and mild winter, with rainfall reaching extraordinary levels.
+1,000 mm of precipitation fell between October 18 and March 28—a record surpassing by 300 mm the previous benchmark for a rainy vintage.
 Budbreak occurred early, 7 to 10 days ahead of recent averages, while flowering was slightly delayed.
-Veraison was similar to other rainy vintages like 2014 and 2016.
+Veraison was similar to the rainy vintages of 2014 and 2016.

 Harvest

-The harvest was dictated by regular rainfall, prompting Château Margaux to proceed in two phases.
-The first harvest took place from September 23 to 29, followed by a second from September 30 to October 8.
-This decision was made to preserve the quality of the vintage and to allow grapes to reach optimal ripeness by monitoring each plot closely and precisely.
+The harvest was shaped by regular rainfall, prompting Château Margaux to proceed in two phases.
+A first harvest took place from September 23 to 29, followed by a second from September 30 to October 8.
+This decision was made to protect the quality of the 2024 vintage and allow the grapes to reach optimal maturity by carefully monitoring each plot.

-Sorting was rigorous, and average yield reached 30 hl/ha.
-Notably, 46% of the crop was selected for the Grand Vin, as the best Cabernet Sauvignon plots were less affected by mildew.
+Sorting was rigorous, and the average yield reached 30 hl/ha.
+This figure is especially notable considering that 46% of the harvest was dedicated to the production of the Grand Vin.
+The finest Cabernet Sauvignon plots were less affected by mildew.

 Details chateau MARGAUX